Germany: Berlin climate activists push ahead with weeks-long hunger strike | DW | 15.09.2021

 A group of young climate activists on Wednesday insisted they will continue their hunger strike in Berlin after one of them collapsed on Tuesday.
 The young man was hospitalized and returned to the camp Wednesday.

-The group of activists, who call themselves "the last generation," have staged the hunger strike since August 30.
+The group of activists, who call themselves "the last generation," have been on the hunger strike since August 30.

 The protesters' objective has been to speak about the climate crisis with the three top candidates running to replace Angela Merkel as chancellor in Germany's election on September 26.